movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ## Reservations and allocation

-Build a free-space index per block group at writable mount.
-Until free-space tree writing exists, derive it from block-group bounds minus allocated extents in the extent tree.
-Validate that the result agrees with block-group and superblock accounting.
+The mount builds a free-space index per block group from block-group bounds minus allocated extents in the extent tree.
+It validates the result against block-group and superblock accounting.
+This remains the writable source of free space until free-space-tree writing exists.

 Maintain separate concepts: